gnostyx/dita-demo-content-collection/README.md

 making any changes.
 Also, oXygen will remember the expression so the next time you open the Find/Replace dialog it will be there for you.

-*Step 5.* For the "Replace with" field, enter:
+**Step 5.** For the "Replace with" field, enter:

 ~~~~
 keyref="$1"
 ~~~~

-*Step 6.* Make sure the "Regular expression" box is checked and the "Make backup files with extension" box is *unchecked*.
-Because we're using a git repository we shouldn't need to worry about backups.
+**Step 6.** Make sure the "Regular expression" box is checked and the "Make backup files with extension" box is **unchecked**.
+Because you're using a git repository you shouldn't need to worry about backups.
-Rather, we can commit our current changes before making the global search and replace, making it easy to revert back to a good state or, if you want to be really disciplined about it, create a new temporary ("feature") branch just for this search and replace.
+Rather, you can commit your current changes before making the global search and replace, making it easy to revert back to a good state or, if you want to be really disciplined about it, create a new temporary ("feature") branch just for this search and replace.
 With git in use, the backup files just cause annoyance.
+(However, I've added .bak to the .gitignore file in this project so backup files will not be added to the repository if you do create them).

-*Step 7.* In the "XPath" field enter:
+**Step 7.** In the "XPath" field enter:

 ~~~~
 image
 ~~~~

-*Step 8.* Click "Replace All..."
+**Step 8.** Click "Replace All..."

 This will bring up the Replace All dialog.
 Here you can use the "Preview" button to see what will be selected and what the change will be if you're